Exodromy: Spectral higher topoi

 \section{Spectral higher topoi}

-In this section, we define the notion of a \textit{spectral \topos.} The idea is that, on one hand, these are the kinds of \topoi that arise as the étale \topoi of coherent schemes, and on the other, these will turn out to be precisely the \topoi that arise as $\widetilde{\mbfPi}$ for some profinite stratified space $\mbfPi$.
+In this chapter, we define the notion of a \textit{spectral \topos.} The idea is that, on one hand, these are the kinds of \topoi that arise as the étale \topoi of coherent schemes, and on the other, these turn out to be precisely the \topoi that arise as $\mbfPitilde$ for some profinite stratified space $\mbfPi$.

-We begin with some preliminary results on the interaction between Stone \topoi and oriented fibre products.